Beginner Level Conversations- Series 3- Lesson 6- Talking About Family In English

 I wouldn’t say anyone in my family is the black sheep in the traditional sense.
 We’re all a little bit different, and we all have our own unique personalities.
 But I guess you could say my older sister is the most independent and rebellious one.
 She’s always trying new things and pushing boundaries, which can sometimes be a little challenging for our family.

-For a longer conversation on family, you can use the below questions.
+For a longer conversation, you can use the below discussion questions about family:

 Next Conversation Lesson